Mississippi Gorge Regional Park

 Mississippi Gorge Regional Park is a regional park along the east and west bluffs of the Mississippi River in the cities of Minneapolis and Saint Paul in the U.S. state of Minnesota.
 The two-city park area is between Mississippi river miles 848 and 852, from just south of Northern Pacific Bridge Number 9 to just north of Minnehaha Regional Park, and lies within the Mississippi National River and Recreation Area.
 The park area protects scenic and natural areas of the Mississippi River gorge, the only true gorge along the entire length of the 2320 mi river.

 In Minneapolis, Mississippi Gorge Regional Park is managed by the Minneapolis Park and Recreation Board.
-In Saint Paul, the park area's official name is the Mississippi River Gorge Regional Park, and is managed by the Park and Recreation Department.
+In Saint Paul, the park area's official name is Mississippi River Gorge Regional Park, and it is managed by the Park and Recreation Department.
 The 132 acre park (acreage for Minneapolis parkland only) provides access to the river and is popular for its hiking and biking paths on the bluffs.
 Among local residents, the gorge is known and appreciated for its semi-wild character in the middle of an urban metropolitan area.
 The two-city park areas had a combined 2.7 million visits in 2017.

 History

-The Mississippi River gorge was formed over thousands of years by the retreating River Warren Falls that are known today as Saint Anthony.
-Softer sandstone gave way and slowly collapsed the harder limestone and shale layers in to the valley.
-The river valley in Minneapolis and Saint Paul is the only gorge along the entire 2320 mi length of the Mississippi River with bluffs rising as high as 150 ft.
-The river through the gorge was a series of rapids until the early 1900s when it was reconfigured for commercial navigation with installment of locks and dams.
+The Mississippi River gorge formed over thousands of years as the River Warren Falls, known today as Saint Anthony Falls, retreated.
+Softer sandstone gave way and slowly collapsed the harder limestone and shale layers into the valley.
+The river valley in Minneapolis and Saint Paul is the only gorge along the entire 2320 mi length of the Mississippi River, with bluffs rising as high as 150 ft.
+The river through the gorge was a series of rapids until the early 1900s, when it was reconfigured for commercial navigation with installment of locks and dams.